 - A mix of question types: Use a combination of open-ended and closed-ended questions.
 Open-ended questions encourage detailed responses, allowing respondents to express their thoughts in their own words, which can provide richer insights.
 On the other hand, closed-ended questions provide quantifiable data that is easier to analyze and compare.

 - Logical flow: Structure follow-up questions logically, building upon initial responses.
 This helps maintain coherence and relevance throughout the survey.
-For example, if a respondent mentions a specific issue, follow-up questions should naturally progress to exploring that issue in more detail rather than jumping to unrelated topics.
+For example, if a respondent mentions a specific issue, follow-up questions should naturally progress to exploring that issue in more detail rather than jumping to un

 Photo by Ana Municio on Unsplash